-Becoming an unprofitable target by practicing great cyber hygiene is one of the four major goals of a Cyber Risk Management Program.
+Becoming a low-profile target by practicing great cyber hygiene is one of the four major goals of a Cyber Risk Management Program.

 The other three are:

 - Achieving your customers’ expectations (covered three weeks ago)

 - Being resilient to cyber-attacks and cyber failures (covered two weeks ago)

 - Being compliant with applicable laws and regulations (covered last week)